TehMuffinMoo/ibPS/docs/BloxOne/BloxOne DDI/Get-B1AuthoritativeZone.md

 # Get-B1AuthoritativeZone

 ## SYNOPSIS
-Retrieves a list of authoritative zones from BloxOneDDI
+Retrieves a list of authoritative zones from Universal DDI

 ## SYNTAX